 It is unreasonable to expect every person or institution to do the exact right thing all the time, especially when under duress.
 That does not mean we should expect that they will not do their best.
 Government, the markets, health professionals, educators, and business leaders are all caught in a quandary few have envisioned.
 That is unfortunate, but these are still the professionals, those most qualified to guide our response.
 If you depend upon these to give you wise advice in normal times they are likely your best source of wise advice today.
 Retain your trust in them and support them as they do the hard work of responding to and stabilizing conditions.

 Things can get chaotic quickly when we are faced with disruption of this scale and scope.
 This is when you and those around you need to act with peace and calm the most.
 Here’s the thing: being at peace or in chaos is a choice.
 One builds confidence and provides a platform for contributing to a solution, the other surrenders energy and emotion to the problem.
 We must each find our grounding, those parts of our character that provide greatest strength and enable us to steady those around us, and sometimes we need even more than that, an extra reserve and confidence that comes from deep inside.
 For me, that includes turning to my faith for the inner peace that sustains me in tough times.

 Going into a state of peace is not something that just happens to us anymore than going into a state of panic is.
 It is a choice.
-Today, we have an opportunity to choose the season we are in, to demonstrate our strength and resiliency by moving in peace and tranquility when times are everything but peaceful and tranquil.
+Today, we have an opportunity to demonstrate our strength and resiliency by moving in peace and tranquility when times are everything but peaceful and tranquil.
 It is a time for calm, consideration, and consistency that demonstrate our grounding and maturity.
 Find the weight of these in your own life and live purposefully through them.
 Choose to operate from a position of strength that can only come from a deep well of inner peace and confidence.